dnlcrl/PyFunt/README.md

 ## Usage

-Check this repo for an example: WIP
+Check this repo for an example: [Implementation of deep residual networks in PyFunt](https://github.com/dnlcrl/deep-residual-networks-pyfunt)

 ---